 Sunday 7/15/18 to Saturday 7/21/18 (inclusive of housing check in and checkout)

-All program participants are required to live in the residence hall for the duration of the program.
+All program participants who live outside of a 25-mile radius of Marymount Manhattan College are required to live in the residence hall for the duration of the program.
 Participants will be housed in the College’s 55th Street Residence Hall.
 Housing is available to students accepted for the intensive, and who will be at least 16 years of age as of 7/1/18.

 Click here to view the Resident’s Guide to Community Living